 Under Auerbach’s guidance, players discovered that their own brilliance increased when they supported each other’s brilliance and that the team performed at a higher level.

-Practicing these 12 team skills will allow your brilliance to shine and will make your team stronger:
+Practicing these 12 team skills will make your team stronger while allowing your own brilliance to shine:

 - Pick up the ball.
 Participate.
 Share information and ideas.